-Python Beginner Concepts Tutorial
+Subcategory: Beginner Concepts

 Strings allow you to hold textual data in Python.